msupply-foundation/msupply_docs/content/docs/distribution/outbound_shipments.md

 If your Outbound Shipment was created to fulfill a **Requisition**, the reference number of the requisition would appear in this section.

-In the future, we would also include other documents such as temperature records, transportation documents or pickslips.
+In the future, we would also include other documents such as temperature records, transportation documents or pick slips.

 #### Invoice Details